jinkiesz/Assignment5/README.md

 Note!: All of the files must be placed in the TSAM Server
-Compile: to compile both of these files write "make" in the terminal, it will compile both of the files There are two executable files. client.cpp and tsamgroup17.cpp and one Makefile
+Compile: to compile both of these files write "make" in the terminal, it will compile both of the files
+Files: There are two executable files. client.cpp and tsamgroup17.cpp and one Makefile

 Server Information, file(tsamgroup17.cpp):